Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Computer Dissection .md

 Some devices when connected also need power to be supplied, USB doesn't standardly provide a lot of power. for example, if you plug a phone into a computer you'll probably notice a slow charge however you may notice modern computers may come with charging ports which supply a non-standard amount of amps to charge devices faster.
 Ethernet is great for long distances, it's easily boosted for even longer distances and can be switched via routers to form large networks.

 Wireless Charging - This was a big thing for phones a few years ago and then people moved on to rapid charging and other things when people realised it was a bit rubbish then.
 Some phones still have it however there was lots of cheap Chinese charging pads and even fitting kits which is what we have here.
-The technology is developing and more modern phones have the capability to recieve it (though not through thick or metal phone cases).
+The technology is developing and more modern phones have the capability to receive it (though not through thick or metal phone cases).
 If they've seen the electromagnetism experiment they should be familiar with this!
 Essentially in the charging pad (the top swivels to reveal the insides) you can see the coil and piece of metal this creates a magnetic field when plugged in (don't plug it in though).
 There's then a thin piece of plastic which I've peeled open which has a coil, magnet induces current in coil, this charges the phone.
 The major downsides of this are, it's not very efficient and everything gets very very hot (slightly broken the receiver when dismantling it, if you desired to fix it solder the other end of the coil to AC2).

 Plug - This is an old and broken USB plug.
 You can see how the wires go in the inside.
 There's a plastic prong, this prong is usually an earth prong.
 In the UK plugs need to have these as most sockets require something to be plugged in here before opening the other holes (that's why it's slightly longer).
-Double insulated device's don't need the earth connection.
+Double insulated devices don't need the earth connection.
 In EU and US plugs there are earth connectors at the top and bottom, you find plugs that need earth are more circular so the can reach them, however those that don't are quite linear.

 Toaster parts - Shows that electronic circuits are present in lots of everyday items.
 It has resistors, capacitors, chips, LEDs and switches that can be pointed out (there's push-to-make buttons that say bagel and defrost)..
 There's also a relay to provide elctrical isolation (prevent electrocutions etc).